russellwhitaker/uap-clj/README.md

 # uap-clj

-A library for extracting browser and operating system information from a raw useragent string:
+A [`ua-parser/uap-core`](https://github.com/ua-parser/uap-core) based library for extracting browser and operating system information from a raw useragent string:

 1. family
 2. major number
 3. minor number
 4. patch level

-Implementation is provided for two different classes of use cases: 1.) commandline processing of a textfile containing useragent strings, one per line or 2.) import as User Defined Functions (UDFs) in the Hadoop Hive environment.
+Implementation is provided here for two different categories of use case: 1.) commandline processing of a textfile containing useragent strings, one per line or 2.) importation as User Defined Functions (UDFs) in the Hadoop Hive environment.

 ## Setup
-This project depends on the file `regexes.yaml` actively maintained in the [`ua-parser/uap-core`](https://github.com/ua-parser/uap-core) project, as well as on the test fixtures `test_ua.yaml` and `test_os.yaml` in the same project.
-Make sure to run `lein deps` after cloning this code repository, and re-run on occasion to pull in changes in those `uap-core` assets.
+This project depends on the file `regexes.yaml` actively maintained in the public [`ua-parser/uap-core`](https://github.com/ua-parser/uap-core) repository, as well as on the test fixtures `test_ua.yaml` and `test_os.yaml` contained therein.
+Be sure to run `lein deps` after cloning this code repository, and re-run on occasion to pull in changes committed to those `uap-core` assets.

 To generate your classes and .jar files: